mixedinteger/mixedinteger.github.io/2026/competition/README.md

 Furthermore, we will provide the following:

-*   One representative of each finalist will receive travel support to the MIP workshop and free registration.
+*   One representative of the winning team will receive travel support to the MIP workshop and free registration.
 *   High-quality submissions will receive an expedited review process in Mathematical Programming Computation.